Zennox97/menu-example/README.md

 https://youtu.be/zwMsmBsC1GM

 # Project Goals
-[x] - Create a scrolling menu Display
+[-] - Create a scrolling menu Display

 []  - Add functionality to each selection